shpml/fundamentals/03_chapter/11_assesment.md

   * Then, switch over to some CSS.
 Create a new file and save it as `style.css`.

   * Reference your "board" class, and give it a height of `80%` and a width of `50%`.
-Make sure you display it as an inline-block.
+Make sure you display it as an "inline-block."

   * Reference your "card" class in your `style.css`, and make the height of your cards `200px` and the width `150px`, with a black border of `1px`.